taylormoe93/weekend-jquery-salary-calculator/INSTRUCTIONS.md

 A submit BUTTON:
 - that collects the form information
 - stores the information to calculate monthly costs
-- append information to the DOM
+- append information to the DOM (html table)
 - clear the (earlier referenced) input fields

 IF (statement) the total monthly cost exceeds $20,000,